gecock-coffeeshop/gitops-infrastructure/docs/openshift-user-workload-monitoring.md

 * **gitops-infrastructure**
     Installs Grafana and enables the user workload monitoring on OpenShift.
 * **gitops-dev**
-    Contains the Grafana dashboards and the relevant deploy files for the microservices, eg `app-deploy.yaml` and ServiceMonitors for monitoring.
+    Contains the Grafana dashboards and the relevant deploy files for the microservices, e.g. `app-deploy.yaml` and ServiceMonitors for monitoring.
 * **The microservices themselves, eg coffeeshop-ui**
     Enables the monitoring for the microservices if necessary and contains the necessary deploy files.